 Because online travel companies, rental sites or marketplaces, or internet-based platforms facilitating rental or booking of lodging (online travel companies et al.) were not in existence when the TOT ordinance was initially adopted, they are not explicitly listed as Operators.
 Further, fees are oftentimes charged by Operators for Lodging that are not explicitly listed in the Ordinance, such as service fees.
-This update will explicitly include the online travel companies as Operators and expands/clarifies that those fees are included in rent and subject to TOT.□
+This update will explicitly include the online travel companies as Operators and expands/clarifies that those fees are included in rent and subject to TOT.
+Finally, staff was recently directed to update the organized camp exclusion in the Ordinance and to clarify that all-inclusive packages or retreats that include lodging must itemize the fair market value of rent charged for lodging.